jakubdyszkiewicz/spotify-exporter/README.md

 If you are starting out on localhost, it can be just `http://localhost:8888/callbacks`

 The good news is that once you authenticate it preserves the data quite well.
-Long lived refresh token is stored in `.cache` where exporter is run (`/app/.cache` for Docker).
+Long lived refresh token is stored in `/app/auth-cache` by default.
 If you plan to recreate container a lot, consider mounting a volume for it, but keep in mind it contains credentials.

 ## Running
-1) Update `config.toml` with your auth data and schedule.
+1) Update `config.toml` with schedule and app secret.
 2) Run the app

 ### Docker